S3-Compatible Storage

 - R2 public domain (if enabled)

-4. Fill environment variables
+4. Fill Web/API runtime environment variables

 S3_ENDPOINT="https://<ACCOUNT_ID>.r2.cloudflarestorage.com"